KILTprotocol/docs/docs/develop/03_workshop/05_claimer/index.md

 In this section you will walk though all processes done by the <span className="label-role claimer">Claimer</span>.

-1. First step is to [create a DID](./did) which is the identity that is used to interact with <span className="label-role attester">Attesters</span> and <span className="label-role verifier">Verifiers</span>.
+1. The first step is to [create a DID](./did), which is the identity that is used to interact with <span className="label-role attester">Attesters</span> and <span className="label-role verifier">Verifiers</span>.
-2. Next we will create a claim, request a Credential and present it to a <span className="label-role verifier">Verifier</span>
+2. Next, we will create a claim, request a credential and present it to a <span className="label-role verifier">Verifier</span>

 ## Folder Structure